ClickCease

 Causes of Addiction

-What Are The Causes of Adderall Addiction?
+What Are The Causes of Developing an Adderall Addiction?

 Adderall addiction can come about because of the effects produced by the drug.
 Individuals who take Adderall may believe it is making them feel better.
 However, this effect is only temporary and is often followed by a crash that makes them feel even worse than before they took the drug.